orlagh-sweeney/breakfast-survey/README.md

     - The program gives me the options to exit the program while viewing results or after taking the survey.

 ### Code Validation
-The codes passes through the Code Institute PEP8 Linter with no errors.
+The codes passes through the Code Institute PEP8 Linter with no errors.<br>
+<image src="assets/readme-files/ci-pylint.png" width="600px"></image>

+Examples of errors can be found below.
+All errors were resovled.
+- Example 1: Lines too long <br> <image src="assets/readme-files/error-line-too-long.png" width="600px"></image>
+- Example 2: Naming style errors <br><image src="assets/readme-files/error-naming-style.png" width="600px"></image>

 ### Feature Testing
 I have manually tested the following features in Gitpod and in the Code Institute Heroku terminal: